elastic/kibana/STYLEGUIDE.md

 generatorOne('foo') !== generatorTwo('foo');
 ```

-This allows multiple instances of a single react component to now have different ids.
+This allows multiple instances of a single React component to now have different ids.
 If you include the above React component multiple times in the same page,
 each component instance will have a unique id, because each render method will use a different
 id generator.